indimail/indimail-virtualdomains/.github/README-indimail.md

 Once you have setup your indimail-mta system, you need to take regular backups.
 There are three types of backup.

 1. Backup of the mails.
 If you are using indimail-mta alone, you will need to backup the home directory of users for which indimail-mta does local deliveries.
-If you are using IndiMail Virtual Domains, the program <b>vadduser</b> will be creating home directories for users in this filesystem /home/mail filesystem.
-This can be changed by setting the BASE_PATH environment variable in $HOME/.defaultqueue or /etc/indimail/control/defaultqueue.
+If you are using IndiMail Virtual Domains, the program <b>vadduser</b> will be creating home directories for users in the filesystem that <u>/home/mail</u> directory belongs to.
+You can run `df -k /home/mail` to know the filesystem.
+You can use a different parent directory for the users by setting the BASE_PATH environment variable in $HOME/.defaultqueue or /etc/indimail/control/defaultqueue.
 You need to backup these directories using your backup tool, script or commands like tar, rsync, etc. indimail/indimail-mta doesn't provide you a tool to backup the user mails.
+Consult your system administrator if you have any doubts regarding backup up the base directory.

 2. Backup of IndiMail, indimail-mta configuration, services configuration.
-If you are using the IndiMail Virtual Domains, then your data in the MySQL indimail database too needs to be backed up.
+If you are using the IndiMail Virtual Domains, then your data in the MySQL indimail database needs to be backed up too.
 This can be done by running the command

    ```
    $ sudo /usr/sbin/svctool --backup=/backup_path_to_dir --mysqlPrefix=/usr --servicedir=/service